the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/09-react-firebase-authorization-2/index.md

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 const condition = authUser =>
-  authUser && authUser.roles.includes(ROLES.ADMIN);
+  authUser && !!authUser.roles[ROLES.ADMIN];
 ~~~~~~~~

-Assigning properties like an array of roles to authenticated users is a straightforward task.
+Assigning properties like an object of roles to authenticated users is a straightforward task.
 However, as we learned in previous sections, authenticated users are managed internally by Firebase.
 We are not able to alter user properties, so we manage them in Firebase's realtime database.
 If you go to your Firebase project's dashboard, you can see that users are managed in the Authentication and Database tabs.
 We introduced the latter to keep track of the users and assign them additional properties ourselves.

 This section is split up into three parts: